-- If events a and b are within the same process, then $a \rightarrow b$ if a occurs with an earlier local timestamp: process order. - If a is the event of a message being sent by one process, and b is the event of the message being received by another process, then $a \rightarrow b$: causal order.
+- If events a and b are within the same process, then $a \to b$ if a occurs with an earlier local timestamp: process order. - If a is the event of a message being sent by one process, and b is the event of the message being received by another process, then a → b: causal order.